aheck/testbench/README.md

 # TestBench #

 TestBench is a micro-framework for integration testing with VirtualBox and SSH.

-It is built on top of Pythons well-known unittest module and the popular Paramiko SSH library.
+It is built on top of Pythons well-known unittest module and it uses the popular Paramiko SSH library to give tests access to the VM where the software to be tested runs on.

 # Installation #